 - EVE Online has tech trees as well.
 In order to fly certain ships or use specific modules, you need to research a multitude of skills, some of which take weeks to learn.

-- World Of Tanks uses the Tech Tree as a form of Experience level AND tech tree.
+- World of Tanks uses the Tech Tree as a form of Experience level AND tech tree.
 As you fight battles you earn XP and credits, which you use to upgrade your existing vehicle, and then purchase the next higher tier vehicle or vehicles in line.

 - Many Facebook MMORPGs require you to research various technologies.
 All of Kabam's games have it, and so do games like Wasteland Empires, though Zynga's games don't have it as much.

-- Age Of Empires III has an interesting take on this trope.
+- Age of Empires III has an interesting take on this trope.
 While it features a relatively mundane tech tree for most of its buildings and units, players can customise available shipments from their Home City by setting up a virtual "deck".
 This means that two players' play styles can vary dramatically even if they use the same nation, depending on what types of shipments they choose to make available.

-- Hegemonia: Legions of Iron had a research system that needed to be managed along with the players units.
+- Haegemonia: Legions of Iron had a research system that needed to be managed along with the players units.
 Since the multiplayer mode made it so that players on the same team were commanders of the same fleet, players could split the duties by having one team member manage colonies and research while others managed combat.

 - Warzone 2100 is absolutely crazy about this, since it has several hundred techs, probably range up to thousands, to be researched.
 Good thing it averts Reinventing the Wheel.